 Potential for Ivacaftor to Affect Other Drugs

-In vitro studies showed that ivacaftor is a weak inhibitor of CYP3A and has potential to inhibit P-gp at therapeutic concentrations, and may also inhibit the CYP2C8 and CYP2C9 isozymes.
-Metabolite M1, but not M6, also has potential to inhibit CYP3A and P-gp.
-Ivacaftor, M1, and M6 were not inducers of CYP isozymes.
-Dosing recommendations for co-administered drugs following administration with KALYDECO are shown in Figure 1.
+Based on in vitro results, ivacaftor and metabolite M1 have the potential to inhibit CYP3A and P-gp.
+Clinical studies showed that KALYDECO is a weak inhibitor of CYP3A and P-gp, but not an inhibitor of CYP2C8.
+In vitro studies suggest that ivacaftor and M1 may inhibit CYP2C9.
+In vitro, ivacaftor, M1, and M6 were not inducers of CYP isozymes.
+Dosing recommendations for co-administered drugs with KALYDECO are shown in Figure 1.

 Note: The data obtained with substrates but without co-administration of KALYDECO are used as reference.